Click Here for Our Recommended Antivirus for Your Device

 Blood vs Lymph

-Blood can deliver essential substances to the cells like oxygen and other necessary nutrients.
-Blood can also transport waste products from one cell to another which are usually metabolic.
+Blood can deliver essential substances to the cells, like oxygen and other necessary nutrients.
+Blood can also transport waste products from one cell to another, metabolic.

 The average density of blood is around 1060 kg per meter cube.
-In an adult human being, the volume of blood contained is about 5 liters or 1.3 gallons.
+In an adult human, the blood volume is about 5 litres or 1.3 gallons.
 The pH of normal blood is around 7.35 to 7.45.

-While Lymph is formed from interstitial fluid.
-Lymph is also produced in the human digestive system.
-That is known as chyle and is rich in fats which are usually triglycerides.
+While Lymph is formed from interstitial fluid, lymph is also produced in the human digestive system.
+That is known as chyle and is rich in fats, triglycerides.
 The appearance of the substance is milky white because of the high lipid content.

 Comparison Table